Chain duality for categories over complexes: Introduction

 The surgery exact sequence is now becoming more presentable, but it is still marred by functoriality issues: the $L$-groups are covariant in $X$, the normal invariants are contravariant in $X$, and the structure set has no obvious variance at all.
 Furthermore it is only defined for manifolds, and one would like an abelian group structure.
 These flaws make computing the surgery obstruction map difficult.
 Quinn's \cite{Quinn} vision (largely carried out by Ranicki \cite{bluebook}, see also \cite{KMM}) is to find a bijection between the surgery exact sequence and a long exact sequences of abelian groups defined for every space $X$ and fully covariant in $X$.
 In more detail, there is the following commutative diagram

-where the vertical maps labelled $\cong$ are bijections when $X$ is a compact manifold and the bottom two horizontal lines are exact sequences of abelian groups, defined for any space $X$.
+where the vertical maps labelled $\cong$ are bijections when $X$ is a closed $n$-manifold and the bottom two horizontal lines are exact sequences of abelian groups, defined for any space $X$.
 These two lines are called the 1-connective algebraic surgery exact sequence and the algebraic surgery exact sequence, respectively.
 The maps $A\langle 1 \rangle$ and $A$ are called assembly maps; they are defined at the spectrum level.
-Hence there is a long exact sequence on homotopy groups, where the algebraic structure groups are defined be to the homotopy groups of the cofiber of the assembly maps.
+Hence there is a long exact sequence of homotopy groups, where the algebraic structure groups are defined be to the homotopy groups of the cofiber of the assembly maps.
+The map $A$ is conjectured to be an isomorphism when $X = B\pi$ with $\pi$ torsionfree.

 There are myriad ways of constructing the assembly maps (the construction in \cite{DL98} seems best for computations).
 Different constructions are identified via axiomatics (see \cite{WW}, also \cite{DL98}).
 Ranicki's version of assembly, needed for his approach to the above diagram, was motivated by his earlier work with Weiss \cite{RW} viewing the assembly maps as a passage from local to global Poincar\'e duality.
 Much earlier Ranicki \cite{ats1} reinterpreted Wall's algebraic $L$-groups as bordism groups of algebraic Poincar\'e complexes over the group ring $\Z[\pi_1X]$.
 This is the global Poincar\'e duality.
-The local Poincar\'e duality comes from making a geometric degree one normal map transverse to the simplices of $X$ (he has to assume his topological manifolds are triangulated), to give degree one normal maps to the simplices, which are then assembled to give the original degree one normal map.
+The local Poincar\'e duality comes from making a geometric degree one normal map transverse to the dual cones of $X$ (see Section \ref{sec:K-based} for the definition).
+These degree one normal maps to the cones are then assembled to give the original degree one normal map.

 More precisely, Ranicki \cite{bluebook} defined the notion of an additive category with chain duality $\A$, the associated algebraic bordism category $\Lambda(\A)$ (see his Example 3.3), and the corresponding $L$-groups $L_n(\A)$ (see his Definition 1.8).
 In his notation, the assembly map is given by establishing a map of algebraic bordism categories (see his Proposition 9.11)